 right) for the tests.

-Chairman of THM Trustees Elfan ap Rees said “Although the proposed supersonic Harrier was never built, the data and lessons learned from this research later found their way into development of the modern-day Lockheed Martin F-35 joint strike fighter (JSF), now on order to replace the Harrier in the Royal Navy.
+Chairman of THM Trustees Elfan ap Rees said, in 2012, “Although the proposed supersonic Harrier was never built, the data and lessons learned from this research later found their way into development of the modern-day Lockheed Martin F-35 joint strike fighter (JSF), now on order to replace the Harrier in the Royal Navy.
 The PCB testbed is therefore an important piece of local aviation heritage and the Trustees have agreed that this fact, coupled with its vertical flight link, makes it well worthy of continued preservation".